alin5647/fortuneMirror/README.md

 Click the editing window first, then press **CTRL + F**.
 This will open up a find dialog on top of the window.
 Paste (right click and press paste OR CTRL + V) the code you copied before, and press enter.
 This will highlight all instances where this picture is used.

-*Other than the product gallery page*, all pictures should only be used once and therefore will be the code you will need to change.
+*Other than the product gallery page*, all image links should only be used once and therefore will be the only link that will show up.

 <details><summary><b>If it is a product gallery page...</b> (Click to open)</summary>